akshitrattan/akshitrattan/README.md

 - 👋 Hi, I’m @akshitrattan
 - 👀 I’m interested in web development and machine-learning
-- 🌱 I’m currently learning php, javascript, HTML and CSS
+- 🌱 I’m currently learning java, php, javascript, HTML and CSS
 - 💞️ I’m looking to collaborate on web-dev projects
-- 📫 How to reach me ...
+- 📫 Reach me through my e-mail address: akshit.rattan03@gmail.com

 <!---
 akshitrattan/akshitrattan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.